lmu-osc/lmu-osc.github.io/README.md

-# LMU Open Science Center Resources Page
+# LMU Open Science Center Home Page

 ## Overview

-This repository hosts the OSC's Resources webpage where content from workshops, other websites, and related information is organized/linked to.
+This repository hosts the OSC's home webpage where content from workshops, other websites, and related information is organized/linked to.

 ## Updating this Page